rajames/spark-template/README.md

 applications in their [README on Building a User Application](https://github.com/spark/core-firmware/blob/master/build/readme.md#building-a-user-application).

 A simple example of the new project structure is presented below.
 This time you only ever touch the applications and build subdirectories.
-The rest it Spark's territory.
+The rest is Spark's territory.

     your_project